ohincu/animal-shelter/README.md

 Additionally, predicting rare cases like deaths proves to be impractical.
 ![](plots/confusion_matrix_outcome_type)

+I suspect what shelter employees want to find out is whether animals will stay in shelter or will leave.
-As an extra step, I decided to group the outcomes into groups, to account for the similiarities between adoption and return to owner and the rare case of deaths.
+Therefore, as an extra step, I decided to group the outcomes into groups, to account for the similiarities between adoption and return to owner and the rare case of deaths.
 The 3 groups are:
 1) Owner Found - returns to owners, adoptions
 2) Owner in Search - transfer